tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

     For example, examples of valid permissions settings for a container include `rw`, `rd`, `rl`, `wd`, `wl`, and `rl`.
 Examples of invalid settings include `wr`, `dr`, `lr`, and `dw`.
 Specifying a permission designation more than once is not permitted.

-- The `canonicalizedresource` portion of the string is a canonical path to the signed resource.
+- The `canonicalizedResource` portion of the string is a canonical path to the signed resource.
 It must include the service name (blob, table, queue or file) for version 2015-02-21 or later, the storage account name, and the resource name, and must be URL-decoded.
 Names of blobs must include the blob’s container.
 Table names must be lower-case.
-The following examples show how to construct the `canonicalizedresource` portion of the string, depending on the type of resource.
+The following examples show how to construct the `canonicalizedResource` portion of the string, depending on the type of resource.

      **Containers**